Grimmgork/gophrprxy/readme.md

 ```
 http://localhost:5678/req/[GOPHERTYPE]/[HOST]:[PORT]/[PATH]
 ```
+When gophertype is unknown, just omit the type segment or use a dot .

 or use the full-url interpreter:
 ```
 http://localhost:5678/url?[encoded url]
 ```
 Note that the url should ideally be fully url-encoded!
-When type is unknown, just omit the type segment or use a dot .